 The Chair of the Board was appointed by the Ministry of Local Government and Modernisation together with WRH.
 The Board elects its own Vice-Chair.
-Dr. Mikhail Pogodaev, Russia, was elected as Vice-Chair at the Board meeting 11th -12th of November 2014.
+Dr. Mikhail Pogodaev, Russia, was unanimously re-elected upon nomination as Vice-Chair at the Board meeting in Salekhard November 27, 2018.
 The Board is appointed for four years.

-The Board has had 3 meetings in 2017; February 24 and August 15 in Jokkmokk, Sweden, and November 27-28 by Teleconference.
-The Board has processed 25 case issues in 2017.
+The Board has had 3 meetings in 2018; Teleconference February 22, in Salekhard March 24, and in Salekhard November 27.
+The Board has processed 17 case issues in 2018.